joao-frohlich/cpython/Doc/library/dis.rst

    Sequence of bytecodes that access an attribute by name.

-.. data:: hasjump
+.. data:: hasjrel

-   Sequence of bytecodes that have a jump target.
-All jumps are relative.
+   Sequence of bytecodes that have a relative jump target.

-   .. versionadded:: 3.13
+.. data:: hasjabs

+   Sequence of bytecodes that have an absolute jump target.

 .. data:: haslocal